How long after probate can a will be contested

 1. Lack of testamentary capacity: The person creating the will, known as the testator, must have been of sound mind and mental capacity at the time of making the will.
 If it can be proven that the testator did not understand the nature and consequences of creating a will, the document may be challenged.

-See also How long is a food hygiene certificate valid for
+See also How long does a divorce take for unreasonable behaviour

 2. Undue influence: If it can be shown that the testator was unduly influenced by another person when making the will, the document may be contested.
 Undue influence occurs when someone exerts pressure or manipulates the testator into making decisions that they would not have made otherwise.